biolab/orange3/doc/visual-programming/source/widgets/unsupervised/distances.rst

 -  **Data**

-Data set
+A data set

 **Outputs**:

 -  **Distances**

-Distance matrix
+A distance matrix

 Description
 -----------

-Widget **Distances** computes the distances between either the rows or columns in the data set.
+The **Distances** widget computes distances between rows or columns in a data set.

 .. figure:: images/Distances-stamped.png

-1. Choose which distances to measure, between rows or columns.
+1. Choose whether to measure distances between rows or columns.

 2. Choose the *Distance Metric*: